FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst.txt

     This binary output file contains grid element, flow depth, velocity and velocity direction x and y and water surface elevation for each floodplain grid element at the user specified output time intervals (TIMTEP in CONT.DAT).
-    This file is written in binary format (HDF5) and it has the same results than the TIMDEP.OUT file.
+    This file is written in binary format (HDF5) and it has the same results as the TIMDEP.OUT file.

 **TIMDEP_NC4.OUT**